Contrastive Credibility Propagation for Reliable Semi-Supervised Learning: Contrastive Credibility Propagation (CCP)

 SimCLR and SupCon loss are special cases of $\mathcal{L}_{\text{SSC}}$.
 In $\mathcal{L}_{\text{SSC}}$, positive pairs are not specified discretely.
 Every pair of samples has a score in $M$ between 0 and 1 which corresponds to how much evidence there is that they constitute a positive pair.
 If all data is labeled and all $\omega_i = 1$, $\mathcal{L}_{\text{SSC}}$ becomes SupCon loss.
 If all data is unlabeled, only transformed pairs have a maximum positive pair relationship, and all $\omega_i = 1$, $\mathcal{L}_{\text{SSC}}$ becomes SimCLR loss.
 Circumventing the discrete selection of positive pairs is simpler and better reflects the true state of pseudo-labels compared to employing a tunable decision threshold in \cite{Zhang2022SemisupervisedCL} and others.

-When training a classifier, we use a cross-entropy loss that is similar to SEAL loss except that we feed in $q_i$ in place of softmax label vectors.
+When training a classifier, we use an Xent loss similar to SEAL loss except that we feed in $q_i$ instead of softmax label vectors.
 We use the output from $f_g$ instead of $f_z$.
 We send each $g_i$ through a softmax, $\sigma(g_i)$, and compute,